flypenguin/okta-cli/README.md

 # Okta-CLI

-This is a python-based CLI tool for Okta. **It is not made or maintained by or in any way affiliated with anyone working at Okta.** It is mainly driven by the personal needs of its author, although the feature set is becoming quite complete now.
+This is a python-based CLI tool for Okta.
+**It is not made or maintained by or in any way affiliated with anyone working at Okta.**
+It is mainly driven by the personal needs of its author, although the feature set is becoming quite complete now.

 It basically is a CLI wrapper around the [Okta REST API](https://developer.okta.com/docs/reference/).

 **NOTE:** This is _not_ the same as Okta's own [`okta`](https://cli.okta.com/) CLI interface.
 The latter is apparently used for setting up the source for development projects.

 ## Requirements

-_REQUIRES_ Python 3.7+
+_REQUIRES_ Python 3.7+, for the change log see [CHANGES.rst](CHANGES.rst).

 ## Quickstart